 For his efforts, Kincaid was named CAA Coach of the Year in 2011.
 The victories over Hofstra marked the first time the Pride had been beaten in a CAA Championship game and snapped the longest home winning streak in the country at 30 games.

-Georgia State has earned a spot in the four-team CAA tournament both of the years under Kincaid’s guidance, winning the conference title in 2011 and finishing as the runner-up in 2012.
+Georgia State earned a spot in the four-team CAA tournament in the first two years under Kincaid’s guidance, winning the conference title in 2011 and finishing as the runner-up in 2012.
 In 2013, GSU would have qualified but sat out all CAA tournaments during the transition season to the Sun Belt.

-Three student-athletes have been named to the NFCA Mid-Atlantic All-Region team since 2011.
+Six student-athletes have been named to the NFCA Mid-Atlantic All-Region team since 2011.
 Paige Nowacki became the second Panther to earn first-team honors and then Kaitlyn Medlam became the third.
 McCall Langford, Callie Alford (twice) and Jessica Clifton were named to the second team.
 GSU only had two individuals make All-Region teams previous to 2011.

-Kincaid has overseen 15 All-CAA team members, including two on the All-CAA first team, eight on the second-team and five on the All-Rookie team.
+Kincaid has overseen 21 All-CAA team members, including three on the All-CAA first team, 11 on the second-team and seveb on the All-Rookie team.
 Pitcher Kaitlyn Medlam was awarded the 2011 CAA Rookie of the Year.